Viv-Crowe/Viv-Crowe.github.io/README.md

 ## About

+Hi there !
 I'm a young statistician interesting in the chemistry of life.
 Here's what I'm up to these days...

 📚 **Reading:** Chaos: The Making of A New Science

 🎓 **Learning:** Mathematical Statistics, Reinforcement Learning

+👩‍💻 **Projects:** RL control algorithm for a mushroom fruiting chamber

 🌾 **Cultivating:** Worms (for compost)